oschneid/HS2020-hugo-netlify-CMS-test/site/content/presenting/ccc-theme-2.md

   challenges that must be overcome in order to realize major advances.
 weight: 1
 ---
+# Cross-Cutting Challenge Theme 2: Oh what a feeling!
+Toward haptic deepening of affective connections: From neuroscience to design

 **Organizers:** Greg Gerling (University of Virginia) and Karon MacLean (University of British Columbia)

 **Keynote Speakers:**